sys-bio/antimony/doc/AntimonyTutorial.md

 must include the species listed as interacting with that reaction.
 This, then, is legal:

-    J0: S1 + E -> SE; k1*S1*E/S2
+    J0: S1 + E -> ES; k1*S1*E/S2
     i1: S2 -| J0;

 because the species S2 is present in the formula `k1*S1*E/S2`.
-If the concentration of an inhibitory species increases, it should decrease the reaction rate of the reaction it inhibits, and vice versa for activating species.
-The current version of libAntimony (v2.4) does not check this, but future versions may add the check.
+If the concentration of an inhibitory species increases, it should decrease the reaction rate of the reaction it inhibits, and vice versa for activating species. libAntimony does not check to ensure this is true; the modeler must check manually.

 When the reaction rate is not known, species from interactions will be added to the SBML 'listOfModifiers' for the reaction in question.